salesforce/omakase/readme.md

 - Place an annotation directive in a comment dictating certain processing behavior.
 - Conditionally perform some action on the selector, rule, or stylesheet based on the content of the comment.

-### Using built-in preprocessor plugins

-The following preprocessing plugins are available for registration:

-- TODO

 Subscribable Syntax Units
 -------------------------